-On July 1, 2014, Avista Corp. acquired Alaska Energy and Resources Company (AERC), and as of that date, AERC is a wholly-owned subsidiary of Avista Corp.
+On July 1, 2014, Avista Corp. acquired Alaska Energy and Resources Company (AERC), and as of that date, AERC became a wholly-owned subsidiary of Avista Corp.
 The primary subsidiary of AERC is Alaska Electric Light and Power Company (AEL&P), comprising the regulated utility operations in Alaska.
-There are no AERC earnings included in the overall results of Avista Corp. in the first half of 2014.
+There are no AERC earnings included in the overall results of Avista Corp. prior to July 1, 2014.
 See Note 3 for information regarding the acquisition of AERC.

-Avista Capital, Inc. (Avista Capital), a wholly owned subsidiary of Avista Corp., is the parent company of all of the subsidiary companies in the non-utility businesses, except Spokane Energy, LLC (Spokane Energy).
+Avista Capital, Inc. (Avista Capital), a wholly owned non-regulated subsidiary of Avista Corp., is the parent company of all of the subsidiary companies in the non-utility businesses.
 During the first half of 2014, Avista Capital's subsidiaries included Ecova, Inc. (Ecova), which was an 80.2 percent owned subsidiary prior to its disposition on June 30, 2014.
 Ecova was a provider of energy efficiency and other facility information and cost management programs and services for multi-site customers and utilities throughout North America.
 See Note 4 for information regarding the disposition of Ecova and Note 14 for business segment information.